BSVN/IpTables.Api/Source/BSN.IpTables.Cli/README.md

     num  target     prot opt source               destination
     1    DROP       tcp  --  0.0.0.0/0            69.171.224.0/19

-Scenario 3: Add a rule with CLI, then check its effect in traffic:
+Scenario 3: Connect to server, then add a rule with CLI, then check its effect in traffic:

 Check ping to the server: